Hernando, Florida

 Hernando is a census-designated place in Citrus County, Florida, United States.
 The population was 9,284 at the 2020 census, up from 9,054 at the 2010 census.
 At one time it was a city but it was disincorporated in the 1970s.
 It is part of the Homosassa Springs, Florida Metropolitan Statistical Area.

 Geography

-Hernando is located in northeastern Citrus County at (28.929498, -82.374340).
+Hernando is located in northeastern Citrus County.
 It is bordered by Citrus Springs to the northwest, Pine Ridge to the west, Citrus Hills to the southwest, Inverness Highlands North to the south, and Marion County to the north.
 The eastern edge of the CDP extends into Tsala Apopka Lake, a network of lakes and wetlands that are part of the Withlacoochee River system.

 According to the United States Census Bureau, the CDP has a total area of 92.1 km2, of which 82.1 km2 is land and 10.0 km2, or 10.85%, is water.